Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 7 Maret 2025 15.31.21 UTC
+- WIB: Jumat, 7 Maret 2025 16.26.04 UTC
-- WITA: Jumat, 7 Maret 2025 16.31.21 UTC
+- WITA: Jumat, 7 Maret 2025 17.26.04 UTC
-- WIT: Jumat, 7 Maret 2025 17.31.21 UTC
+- WIT: Jumat, 7 Maret 2025 18.26.04 UTC

 Kutipan Inspiratif:
-"Man's nature is not essentially evil.
-Brute nature has been know to yield to the influence of love.
-You must never despair of human nature."
+"You will never know what you are capable of until you take that first step and go for it."

-Kategori: nature
+Kategori: motivational